AlexanderPaulStevens/Quantifying-Explainability/README.md

-# Interpretability through Faithfulness of Explanations in Outcome-Oriented Predictive Process Monitoring
+# Quantifying Explainability in Outcome-Oriented Predictive Process Monitoring
-Complementary code to reproduce the work of *Interpretability through Faithfulness of Explanations in Outcome-Oriented Predictive Process Monitoring*
+Complementary code to reproduce the work of *Quantifying Explainability in Outcome-Oriented Predictive Process Monitoring*

 An overview of the files: